nooxx/WebAuthn/README.md

 ## Events

-The following events are fired by this package, which you can [hook into in your application](https://laravel.com/docs/11.x/events):
+The following events are fired by this package, which you can [listen to in your application](https://laravel.com/docs/11.x/events):

 | Event                | Description                                                           |
 |----------------------|-----------------------------------------------------------------------|